dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     In any case: known problem.
 It's just the way it is.
-One of your skills will be to get used to taking a bunch of "what" prose, and turning it into a working "how".
+One of your skills will be to get used to taking a bunch of "what" prose, and transmuting it into a working "how".
 Part of this will be inferring implicit rules for how to combine or sequence multiple device actions.
 Do you have to write A before B?
 Do you have to clear X before configuring the device?

     On the plus side, a bad datasheet is a moat keeping your competition out and (hopefully) this class makes you able to swim, fast.

   - To contradict the previous points: some of the better manufacturers will put out examples and suggestions.
-But, note: these are often in something called an "Application Note" rather than the datasheet itself.
+However, these are often in something often called an "Application Note" rather than the datasheet itself.

     Mechanical suggestion: if you have a device X, search "application note X".
 Likely useful.

   - Datasheets and hardware manuals often have crucial restrictions or important rules buried in the middle of a chapter, in the middle of a bunch of other prose.
-You have to expect this dynamic and get in the habit of reading everything very carefully.
+You have to expect this plot device and get in the habit of reading everything carefully.
+If you device doesn't
+    work: there are worse algorithms than carefully re-reading everything.

-    A good example is from our "debug hardware" lab where we use the machine's single stepping execution method to validate code correctness.
+    A good example of such a "buried lede" is from our upcoming "debug hardware" lab where we use the machine's single stepping execution method to validate code correctness.

     If you look at the bottom of page 13-16 in the ARM1176 architecture manual (the middle of the debug hardware configuration chapter),